Written by Rose Souders

 1. Sign up for that software you’ve been eying for a while.

 We all have a laundry list of marketing software that we’ve been needing or wanting.
-Rather than going the usual monthly invoice, opt to pay for the full year license in advance.
+Rather than going to the usual monthly invoice, opt to pay for the full-year license in advance.
 It’s usually cheaper!

-2. Up your paid advertising budget for December.
+2. Up your paid advertising budget or pre-pay for future ad spend.

 The easiest spend of all – paid ad spend.
-If you run paid ads consistently for your company or are even just using them in the month of December, up your budget on campaigns that are providing a return and put your extra end of year marketing budget to good use.
+If you run paid ads consistently for your company or are even just using them in the month of December, up your budget on campaigns that are providing a return and put your extra end-of-year marketing budget to good use.
+If you’re done with ads for the year, but know you want to spend your leftover budget on ad spend, you can actually pre-pay for future ad spend by “adding funds” manually to your ad account.
+Here’s how to Add Funds to Your Facebook Ad Account Using a Manual Payment Method.

 High Leftover Marketing Budget Ideas